 We will work with you to create empirical legal data that can be used in evaluation studies or in practice.

-- Access our policy surveillance software, MonQcle, the premier tool for legal research adopted by more than 1,000 users worldwide, to build a policy surveillance dataset on your own, or adopt one of our existing datasets to update and maintain.
+- Access our policy surveillance software, MonQcle, the premier tool for legal research adopted by more than 1,000 users worldwide, to build a policy surveillance dataset on your own or adopt one of our existing datasets to update and maintain.

 - Visit LawAtlas.org to to download and explore legal data existing using our interactive visualizations on more than 120 public health law topics.
 See examples of our collaborative work, like the Promoting Health and Cost Control in States Initiative produced with the Trust for America's Health, the Local Inclusionary Zoning Laws produced with the Cook County Department of Health through our Local Cities project, our State Preemption Laws data produced with support from the National League of Cities, or our Abortion Law Project, which is a collaboration with major reproductive health organizations.

 - Visit PDAPS.org to see more than 20 dataets specific to state laws related to prescription drug abuse.

 - Visit CityHealth.org for a great example of how policy surveillance can be used to move the needle on improving health in cities.
 This project is a collaboration between the de Beaumont Foundation and Kaiser Permanente, with data produced by our Center.

 Training and technical assistance for legal epidemiology and policy surveillance

 - Visit LawAtlas.org/Learn to see some of our prepared training modules, sign up for a live webinar, register to attend our annual Policy Surveillance Institute, or contact us for more information.
 The Center's policy surveillance methods training program can be applied to any topic or level of policy to build empirical legal data.
 Our team will walk you through the steps of the process to get you started as you create policy surveillance data on your own.